OpenAstronomy/pyastro/pages/2017/index.rst

 capacity of 55 people, this is where the 2015 Python in Astronomy was hosted.
 For more information on the Lorentz Center see `their website
 <http://www.lorentzcenter.nl>`_.
+All participants at the conference will be expected to follow the `code of conduct </code-of-conduct>`_.

 Social Media
 ############

-The hash tag for this workshop will be "#pyastro17" feel free to use it before, during and after the workshop to connect to other participants and the wider community following the workshop.
+The hashtag for this workshop will be "#pyastro17" feel free to use it before, during and after the workshop to connect to other participants and the wider community following the workshop.
 Remember, when interacting with people either in person or on social media, you